sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Text and character manipulation in PSTricks
+Short desc    : Text and character manipulation in PSTricks
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : Pst-text is a PSTricks based package for plotting text along a
+Descript     : Pst-text is a PSTricks based package for plotting text along a
              : different path and manipulating characters.
 It includes the
              : functionality of the old package pst-char.
 ```